deeprob/bioinfo-tutorial/0_shell_scripting_and_bash/README.md

 $ echo "{message}" > {file}
 ```
 overwrites anything within the existing {file} with the message, or creates a new file with the message if the {file} does not already exist.

+## Copying files from an external link (wget command) TODO
+Copy and save the files provided by this link: https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-arm64.sh

 # Automating your commands using a script